 You can claim council tax support as long as you are registered and liable to pay council tax.
 You can apply if you pay council tax but you're on a low income, or no income at all , and have savings below £16,000.** You can apply whether you rent or own your home, but you must actually live there, and it must be your only or main place of residence.

 If you have an existing claim and are moving home, complete the change of address form.

-**If you or your partner are in receipt of Pension Guarantee Credits we accept claims with capital over £16,000.
+**If you or your partner (if you have a partner) are in receipt of Pension Guarantee Credits we accept claims with capital over £16,000.